Maxew42/maxew42.github.io/_posts/2023-02-08-Deep-Learning-Local-Minimum-en.md

 # Neural Networks: Monkey & Silicone

 Human and animal cognition is still poorly understood.
-However, no electrodes are needed to notice the gulf that exists today between human learning and that of an ANN.
+However, no electrodes are needed to see the gap that exists today between human and ANN learning.
 A child is quickly able to differentiate between a dog and a cat or to predict the trajectory of a toy thrown in the air.
 It takes an ANN, even a basic one, hundreds of examples to achieve the same results.
 In the supervised learning paradigm, these examples must be labeled, thus incurring significant costs.
 Other paradigms; Reinforcement Learning, Self-supervised Learning, do not require this labeling, but are not more sample-efficient.
 So are ANNs very different from our brains?

 A closer look at the functioning of biological neural networks confirms this discrepancy.
 Here are some points of notable divergence.